thevirtuoso1973/LevenSearch/README.md

 # LevenSearch

-Search websites.
-Like Ctrl-F but highlights results within some levenshtein distance.
+Search websites like Ctrl-F but highlights results within some levenshtein distance.